 Overcome Being Silenced

 One thing that I have noticed about God is if you ask Him to allow you to do something or change something about your character He will sure enough begin a shift in you and let me tell you it is the most uncomfortable feeling.
 That's what I've been experiencing over the course of the last few months.
 God has personally been dealing with me a lot about overcoming offense and forgiving those who have crossed me in a wrong manner.
-That is something that has been hard for me because I never spoke up I allowed those offenses to harbor inside of me even though I forgive.
-I often ask myself now if I had truly forgave even though I still harbored the offense.
+That is something that has been hard for me because I never spoke up, I allowed those offenses to harbor inside of me even though I forgive.
+I often ask myself now had I truly forgave even though I still harbored the offense?
 I'm starting to believe that maybe all of that time I didn't.

 I have spent a huge amount of my life not really knowing how and being afraid to really speak out or speak up for myself due to many failed attempts at doing so.
 For me it honestly is embarrassing that I couldn't feel comfortable doing the one thing that everyone should feel comfortable and safe doing.
 I never understood how fed up I was until I recently reached the point where I was completely okay with throwing away anything that tampered with my mental and emotional peace.
 Granted I've always been so loving and kind to anyone I come across but there's pros and cons to everything unfortunately.
 The con of being kind and consistent is the fact that people will take your kindness as a weakness.